Larry Flynt: Flynt's enterprises

 By 1970, he ran eight strip clubs throughout Ohio in Cincinnati, Toledo, Akron, and Cleveland.

 In July 1974, Flynt first published Hustler as a step forward from the Hustler Newsletter, which was advertising for his businesses.
 The magazine struggled for the first year, partly because many distributors and wholesalers refused to handle it as its nude photos became increasingly graphic.
 It targeted working-class men and grew from a shaky start to a peak circulation of around three million.
 The publication of nude paparazzi pictures of Jacqueline Kennedy Onassis in August 1975 was a major coup.
 Hustler has often featured more explicit photographs than comparable magazines and has contained depictions of women that some find demeaning, such as a naked woman in a meat grinder or presented as a dog on a leash – though Flynt later said that the meat grinder image was a criticism of the pornography industry itself.

 Flynt created his privately held company Larry Flynt Publications (LFP) in 1976.
 LFP published several other magazines and also controlled distribution of the various titles.
 LFP launched Ohio Magazine in 1977, and later its output included other mainstream work.
 LFP sold the distribution business, as well as several mainstream magazines, beginning in 1996.
 LFP started to produce pornographic movies in 1998, through the Hustler Video film studio, which purchased VCA Pictures in 2003.
 In 2014, Flynt said his print portfolio made up only 10% of his company's revenue, and predicted the demise of Hustler due to competition from the Internet.

 On June 22, 2000, Flynt opened the Hustler Casino, a card room located in the Los Angeles suburb of Gardena.
-Other ventures which were wholly owned or licensed by Flynn or are wholly owned or licensed by LFP, Inc. include the Hustler Clubs and the Hustler Hollywood Store.
+Other ventures which were wholly owned or licensed by Flynt or are wholly owned or licensed by LFP, Inc. include the Hustler Clubs and the Hustler Hollywood Store.
 LFP also publishes Barely Legal, a pornographic magazine featuring young women who reportedly have recently turned 18, the minimum age for a person to appear in pornography in the US.